-In 1952 when I was 9 years old, my father was stationed in Atlanta, Georgia.
-Soon after we moved into our house there, other officers’ wives started suggested to my mother that she hire a Negro maid (when I was a child, “Negro” was the polite term for black people).
+In 1952 when I was 9 years old, my father was stationed at an Air Force base in Atlanta, Georgia.
+Soon after we moved into a new house there, other officers’ wives started suggesting to my mother that she hire a “Negro” maid (at that time, “Negro” was the polite term for African American people).
 For some weeks, my mother rejected these suggestions.
 She could certainly care for her own household and children.
 She changed her mind, however, when she found out she would only have to pay a dollar an hour for help.
 A small amount to her, $8 a day might be all a Southern Negro family would have to live on.
-So, she hired a very nice black lady named Suzy to come clean our house twice a week.
+So, she hired a very nice lady named Suzy to come clean our house twice a week.

 My brother and I understood less than nothing about what the color of one’s skin meant in those days.
 My mother, however, was learning how much damage slavery, poverty and racism had done to this woman who had come into our lives.